-A bachelor pad is akin to a forbidden fruit for Asians.
-Our culture encourages us to stay with our parents and look after them when they aged.
-Staying out on your own is seen as unnatural and an economic waste.
-But let’s say you are not inhibited by this traditional thinking in your family, what is the state of reality of getting a bachelor pad by 35 in Singapore?
+A bachelor pad is akin to a forbidden fruit for us guys in Singapore.
+Not only does our Asian-centric culture encourages us to stay with our ageing parents and look after them, housing is priced out of our reach.
+Chances are, condominiums remain the only viable option as new HDB flats are strictly reserved for various forms of family nucleus.
+Staying out on our own is also seen as unnatural and an economic waste.
+But let’s say you are not inhibited by this traditional thinking in your family, what is the reality of getting a bachelor pad by 35 in Singapore?

 The Value-for-Money Way